amriiiita07-ui/Urban-Pulse/README.md

 > *"Cities generate data every second.
 Urban Pulse is the instrument that reads the city's heartbeat."*

-# Urban Pulse

-### A real-time analytics dashboard that reads a city's vital signs
 ### Traffic · Air Quality · Noise · Energy · Mobility

-> *"Cities generate data every second.
-Urban Pulse is the instrument that reads the heartbeat."*

 <br/>